 “Just like mineral water can be with or without gas, so can supernovae,” said Robert Kirshner, Clowes Professor of Astronomy at Harvard University and a co-author on the study.

 Foley and his colleagues studied 23 Type Ia supernovae to look for signatures of gas around the supernovae, which should be present only in single-degenerate systems.
 They found that the more powerful explosions tended to come from “gassy” systems, or systems with outflows of gas.
 However, only a fraction of supernovae show evidence of outflows.
 The remainder seem to come from double-degenerate systems.

 “There are definitely two kinds of environments — with and without outflows of gas.
 Both are found around Type Ia supernovae,” Foley said.

 This finding has important implications for measurements of dark energy and the expanding universe.
 If two different mechanisms are at work in Type Ia supernovae, then the two types must be considered separately when calculating cosmic distances and expansion rates.

 “It’s like measuring the universe with a mix of yardsticks and meter sticks – you’ll get about the same answer, but not quite.
 To get an accurate answer, you need to separate the yardsticks from the meter sticks,” Foley explained.

 This study raises an interesting question – if two different mechanisms create Type Ia supernovae, why are they homogeneous enough to serve as standard candles?

 “How can supernovae coming from different systems look so similar?
 I don’t have the answer for that,” said Foley.

-The paper describing this research will appear in the Astrophysical Journal and is available online.
+The paper describing this research will appear in the Astrophysical Journal.